rgleave/proj2/EnergyForecastingWorkshop-module-1.md

 as SELECT regexp_extract("$path", '[ \w-]+?(?=\.)') as "block_id", lclid as "item_id", energy_sum as "target_value", date_add('year', 6, DATE(day)) as "timestamp" FROM "AwsDataCatalog"."samples_db"."raw_meter_table";

 ```
+  Copy and run the query.
 Once the query has completed, navigate to the S3 console and note that a new sub-folder called 'london_meter_data' has been created within the 'workshop_data' folder.
 Within that folder you will find a new data set.
 Using the S3-Select operation (see instructions here) note the differences between this new data set and raw meter data that you uploaded in Step 1.

   Also navigate to the Glue console and verify that the query created a Glue table called **london_meter_table** which points to the modified raw data file in S3.